-We presently have eight employees, all of whom are full-time, and make extensive use of third-party contractors, consultants, and advisors to perform many of our present activities.
+We presently have eight full-time employees, and we make extensive use of third-party contractors, consultants, and advisors to perform many of our present activities.
 We expect to increase the number of our employees as we increase our operations.